-What is Salam in Islamic Banking?
+What is Salam Contract?

-The Salam contract, often referred to as ‘Salam financing’ or “بيع سلم”, is a sale contract whereby the purchaser pays the price in advance and the delivery of the subject matter is postponed to a specified time in future”.
+The Salam contract, often referred to as ‘Salam financing’ or “بيع سلم”, is a sale contract whereby the purchaser pays the price in advance and the delivery of the subject matter is postponed to a specified time in the future”.
 Salam in Islamic banking may also be defined as: “A type of sale in which the seller undertakes to supply goods at a future date, against an advanced spot price, paid fully in cash”.

 Comparison of Salam Contract with General Rules for Sale in Islam: